AtlasOfLivingAustralia/koel/README.md

   gt::tab_options(table.width = pct(95))
 ```

-Sending an email is performed using the package `emayili` in the `send_email()` function, which is nested in `build_email()`.
-If users wish to send emails then they must supply values for the `username`, `password`, `host` and `port` arguments. `build_email()` requires the provision of a data.frame for the `email_list` argument.
-However, if the user wishes to simply render the .html document without sending emails then the `email_list` argument can be provided as an empty dataframe with the necessary columns (`email_list <- data.frame(email = character(), list = character())`). html tables are saved in the specified output folder path regardless of whether emails are sent.
+An email is sent via the `send_email()` function, which is called by `build_email()`.
+To send an email, users must supply values for the `username`, `password`, `host`, and `port` arguments, and a data.frame for the `email_list` argument.
+Alternatively, users may render the HTML document without sending it as an email.
+For the latter, an empty data.frame with the necessary columns (`email_list <- data.frame(email = character(), list = character())`) may be provided.
+HTML tables are saved in the specified output folder regardless of whether emails are sent.

 ### Multiple input files

 Users may provide multiple csv files as inputs.
 In these cases, all files must be located in the same directory.
-The html tables resulting from the searching and filtering process are grouped by lists, so providing multiple lists results in multiple html tables being produced.
+The HTML tables resulting from the searching and filtering process are grouped by lists, so providing multiple lists results in multiple HTML tables being produced.
 Thus providing multiple lists may be useful if it is necessary to group species into different tables, or if tables are to be emailed to different addresses.